 Ooh!
 What a day we had with Jenny and Graham at Henham Barns on the site where Latitude festival takes place.
 Far from being a sunny and warm day though, November threw us a gale force wind and driving rain!
 Despite all this, it was one of our best days out this year.
 Credit to the venue for being so versatile (it’ll be going in our annual revision of our favourite venue blog for sure!).
 Most importantly though, credit to the couple for planning things so perfectly.
 So here’s some real Henham Barns wedding photography and in their own words, the couples take on their big day!

 I work as a communications executive for a university, essentially it’s content marketing.
 I get to do a bit of writing, a bit of social media management and other bits and bobs.
 Before that I was a freelance personal trainer and a dance teacher.
-I’m not sure if it counts as fun haha, but we’re both into triathlon and I’m currently training for my third Ironman (2.4 mile swim, 112 mile bike, 26.2 mile run) so my spare time is mainly spent getting sweaty in lycra!
+I’m not sure if it counts as fun haha, but we’re both into triathlon and I’m currently training for my third Ironman (2.4 mile swim, 112 mile bike, 26.2 mile run).
+My spare time is mainly spent getting sweaty in lycra!
 An unusual fact… other than my capability to consume extortionate amounts of peanut butter for a relatively small person.

-We met at Hitchin Running Club in October 2014.
+We met at Hitchin running club in October 2014.
 I’d only just started running so I was clinging on for dear life at the back of the group looking like a tomato on legs and trying not to spontaneously combust.
 Graham, who was one of the speedy people at the front, decided this was the perfect time to start talking to me.
 It’s a miracle I survived since I hadn’t yet mastered talking running and breathing all at once!
 We went out for a drink that weekend.
 5 months later we were moving in together and shortly after that our sausage dog, Rizzo, came tearing into our lives to make the family complete.

 We were in Southwold for the weekend with my parents.
 It’s our favourite place in the world.
 We constantly daydream about moving there, opening up some sort of shop that sells bikes, beer and chocolate brownies.
 Living out our days by the sea, eating nothing but Café 51’s French toast.
 I had no idea Graham was going to propose.
 I’d made him go out for a run with me that morning, and then fannied around taking photographs of the morning sunshine on the sea.
 I Insisted on looking around all the shops on the pier, not knowing that Graham had a diamond ring in his pocket and was getting increasingly nervous.
 He was acting a bit shifty…

 Eventually we made it to the end of the pier once I was done faffing and looked out at the view, with two fishermen either side of us.
 I thought Graham was about to ask me to go and get him an ice cream and the next thing I knew he was down on one knee!
 My initial response was shock, then “are you sure!?”
-(I mean, a lifetime of putting up with me is a pretty bold move) before, of course saying yes.
+I mean, a lifetime of putting up with me is a pretty bold move) before, of course saying yes.
 The fishermen studiously ignored the entire situation.

 We scampered back into town, located my mum and dad (in the Adnams shop – classic).
 They’d known Graham’s plans all along (sneaky things) and we went to the Lord Nelson for drinks to celebrate.
 It was completely perfect and totally us.